Xierulean/Discord-Bot/README.md

 ![Development Period](https://img.shields.io/badge/Development-Alpha-orange.svg)
 [![Python Version](https://img.shields.io/badge/python-3.5-blue.svg)](https://www.python.org/downloads/release/python-351/)

 A simple bot created for Discord.
-The bot can perform basic functions such as play music in voice channels, silly text commands, create and store information into databases.
+The bot can perform basic functions such as play music in voice channels, silly text commands, create and store things into databases.

 Mew is a demonstration bot, to try out the bot's commands, feel free to click the link below and invite Mew to your server!